utsavshrivastava/GoogleAnalyticsCourse/README.md

 |casual|10238|9468|10034|10457|13207|17360|14010|
 |member|14595|14727|15182|15250|16488|16883|13895|

+Though the SQL queries provided us initial trends and relationships, it is difficult to understand the same in the current table format.
+Thus we will represent the same in visualization in the next step of data analytics.

+### Share
+The results of above analysis findings and other insights were share with the marketing team using [Tableau – Public](https://public.tableau.com/app/profile/utsav.shrivastava/viz/GoogleAnalytics-Cyclistic/Dashboard).

+#### Key Features:
+* The Viz compares the riding patterns between casual and member riders.
+* The casual riders are identified in yellow and member riders in green.
+* The Dashboard is divided in 3 parts with gives us insights in 3 main categories:
+  1. Map of Chicago city showing all the trips that the riders undertook in 2020-2021.
+The Map can be filtered through the day of the week, to compare the weekly trends.
+  2. The two dial charts are for trip start and end time in a day.
+It provide us the insights on daily trend in the trips for the two categories of the riders.
+Again, the charts can be filtered by the day of the week.
+  3. Finally, the third part include a series of bubble and bar charts to provide descriptive analysis results, like no. of total trips, speeds, etc for the two types of riders.

+#### Dashboard Representing Wednesday Trends

+#### Dashboard Representing Sunday Trends

+### Conclusion and Act
+Analyzing and visualizing the riders' data, gives us three main insights:
+1. Casual Members use the bikes mostly near the Chicago City Centre and may indicate being used by mostly tourists in the city.
+Annual members, however, use the bikes both in and around the City Centre.
+2. Casual rides prefer starting their ride around late mornings and ending them around evening.
+Annual members generally start their ride early morning and end at similar time to casual riders.
+Casual riders also tend to ride longer distances and at slower speeds, than the annual members.
+3. The number of casual riders increases towards the end of the week, from Friday to Sunday.
+Number of rides by Annual members seems to be quite uniform, with a slight dip in Sunday.

 1. Clone this repo (for help see this [tutorial](https://help.github.com/articles/cloning-a-repository/)).
 2. Raw Data is being kept [here](Repo folder containing raw data) within this repo.